nickrallison/obs-std/test_vaults/reference_linked_noself/c_virtual_keyword.md

 ## Virtual Destructors

 When a base class [[Pointer.md|pointer]] or reference is used to delete a derived class object, having a virtual destructor ensures that the derived class's destructor is called first, followed by the base class's destructor.
-This is crucial for proper resource management and avoiding memory leaks.
+This is crucial for proper resource management and avoiding [[memory_leak.md|memory leaks]].

 ```cpp
 class Base {